Carotid Artery Disease

 Initially the artery is isolated and clamped, before an arteriotomy is created and often a temporary bypass shunt placed for the duration of the procedure.
-Shunting is especially important for any contralateral occlusive disease that may other cause minimal collateral blood supply to the brain.
+Shunting is especially important for any contralateral occlusive disease to minimise any cerebral hypoperfusion.

 The plaque and diseased intima are carefully dissected from within the artery, with careful attention not to create any free edge that could result in dissection.
 The arteriotomy is closed with a patch graft to prevent iatrogenic stenosis and reduce the risk of re-stenosis.

-The main risks of CEA surgery are stroke (2%), nerve damage to the hypoglossal, glossopharngeal or vagus nerve, myocardial infarction, local bleeding, or infection.
+The main risks of CEA surgery are stroke (2-3%), nerve damage to the hypoglossal, glossopharngeal or vagus nerve, myocardial infarction, local bleeding, or infection

 Mortality of a stroke at 7 days is 12% and at 30 days is 19%.